-12 Another obvious way of testing the NKPC specification is to check for other variables incorrectly omitted from the equation.
-One explanation for the rapid inflation decline in recent years is that competition in domestic markets has intensified as China has lowered trade barriers and opened up its markets to foreign competition.
-We have therefore used openess variables as additional explanatory variables.
-Moreover, in order to capture the potential impact of money supply and therefore factors operating through the demand side, I have considered the growth rate of M2 as an additional regressors.
+Another obvious way of testing the NKPC specification is to check for other variables incorrectly omitted from the equation.
+One explanation for the rapid decline in inflation in recent years is that competition in domestic markets has intensified as China has lowered trade barriers and opened up its markets to foreign competition.
+We have therefore used openness variables as additional explanatory variables.
+Moreover, in order to capture the potential impact of money supply and therefore factors operating through the demand side, I have considered the growth rate of M2 as an additional regressor.
 Finally, I have considered the growth rate of labour productivity in manufacturing.
-Unfortunately, all these regressors are wiped out by the lead and lagged inflation terms, while the output gap measure turns out even more fragile.
+Unfortunately, all these regressors are wiped out by the lead and lagged inflation terms, while the output gap measure turns out to be even more fragile.